Fantasie, Op. 28 (Mendelssohn)

-Fantasie in F-sharp minor, Op.
-28, by Felix Mendelssohn, is a work composed for piano in three movements to be played without pause.
-This work was also known as Sonata écossaise (Scottish Sonata).
-First an Allegro in F-sharp minor in a loose sonata form, then an Allegro con moto in A major, and third a finale in F-sharp minor, in sonata form with double-bar.
+Felix Mendelssohn's Fantasie in F♯ minor, Op.
+28 is a solo piano work, written in three movements to be played without pause.
+This work is also known as Sonata écossaise (Scottish Sonata).
+The first movement is marked by an Allegro in F♯ minor in a loose sonata form, then an Allegro con moto in A major, and the final movement returns to F♯ minor, in sonata form with double-bar.
 Its final version dates from 1833; the original version was probably composed as early as 1828.